saiful-islam-rupom/data-warehouse-sql-retail-sales/README.md

 ## Gold Layer Table Snapshots
 The Gold Layer is the business-level data representation, well-suited for analytical and reporting use cases.
 It consists of **dimension tables** and **fact tables** for specific business metrics.
 ### `gold.dim_customers`
-Contains enriched customer information including unique customer IDs, names, regions, and customer types, used for customer-based analysis.
+Contains enriched customer information including unique customer IDs, names, and regions used for customer-based analysis.
 ![gold.dim_customers](docs/visuals/gold.dim_customers.png)

 ### `gold.dim_products`